Adolescence: Romance and sexual activity

 Romantic relationships tend to increase in prevalence throughout adolescence.
 By age 15, 53% of adolescents have had a romantic relationship that lasted at least one month over the course of the previous 18 months.
 In a 2008 study conducted by YouGov for Channel 4, 20% of 14−17-year-olds surveyed revealed that they had their first sexual experience at 13 or under in the United Kingdom.
 A 2002 American study found that those aged 15–44 reported that the average age of first sexual intercourse was 17.0 for males and 17.3 for females.
 The typical duration of relationships increases throughout the teenage years as well.
-This constant increase in the likelihood of a long-term relationship can be explained by sexual maturation and the development of cognitive skills necessary to maintain a romantic bond (e.g. caregiving, appropriate attachment), although these skills are not strongly developed until late adolescence.
+This constant increase in the likelihood of a long-term relationship can be explained by sexual maturation and the development of cognitive skills necessary to maintain a romantic bond (e.g., caregiving, appropriate attachment), although these skills are not strongly developed until late adolescence.
 Long-term relationships allow adolescents to gain the skills necessary for high-quality relationships later in life and develop feelings of self-worth.
 Overall, positive romantic relationships among adolescents can result in long-term benefits.
 High-quality romantic relationships are associated with higher commitment in early adulthood and are positively associated with self-esteem, self-confidence, and social competence.
 For example, an adolescent with positive self-confidence is likely to consider themselves a more successful partner, whereas negative experiences may lead to low confidence as a romantic partner.
 Adolescents often date within their demographic in regards to race, ethnicity, popularity, and physical attractiveness.
 However, there are traits in which certain individuals, particularly adolescent girls, seek diversity.
 While most adolescents date people approximately their own age, boys typically date partners the same age or younger; girls typically date partners the same age or older.

 Some researchers are now focusing on learning about how adolescents view their own relationships and sexuality; they want to move away from a research point of view that focuses on the problems associated with adolescent sexuality.
 College Professor Lucia O'Sullivan and her colleagues found that there were no significant gender differences in the relationship events adolescent boys and girls from grades 7–12 reported.
-Most teens said they had kissed their partners, held hands with them, thought of themselves as being a couple and told people they were in a relationship.
+Most teens said they had kissed their partners, held hands with them, thought of themselves as being a couple, and told people they were in a relationship.
 This means that private thoughts about the relationship as well as public recognition of the relationship were both important to the adolescents in the sample.
-Sexual events (such as sexual touching, sexual intercourse) were less common than romantic events (holding hands) and social events (being with one's partner in a group setting).
+Sexual events (such as sexual touching and sexual intercourse) were less common than romantic events (holding hands) and social events (being with one's partner in a group setting).
 The researchers state that these results are important because the results focus on the more positive aspects of adolescents and their social and romantic interactions rather than focusing on sexual behavior and its consequences.